 Practice Your Financial Wellness.

 - In partnership with iGrad, Personal Finance at Duke offers an online financial literacy platform created to assist you in navigating life events that affect every day financial decisions.
 Learn how to create a spending plan, select the right bank, understand why your credit score matters, and most importantly, learn how to save for your future.
-To learn more and set up an account, click here.
+To get started, click here to set up an account.

 - You Reap What You Sow